SantiagoLifischtz/2col/README.md

 ### Format explanation

+Frames are encoded as runs of unsigned little-endian 32-bit integers.
+They are seen as an array, where `y*width+x` is the index (left-right, top-down).

+#### Change runs

+A change run represents a set of consecutive pixels that all have changed their color since the last frame.
+A single change run occupies 8 bytes, the first 4 being the starting index, and the other being the amount of pixels until the next 0.

+For example, a run of 12 changes starting at index 628 would be encoded as the hex values:

+`74020000 0C000000`

+#### Frame format

-Frames are encoded as runs of little-endian 32-bit integers.
-The first four bytes of every frame indicate the amount of pixels that were changed.
-Each following group of four bytes is an index of a pixel that was changed since the last frame.
+The first 4 bytes of a frame indicate the amount of change runs in that frame.
+Multiplying this number by 8 yields the amount of bytes that frame occupies.
+Right after that, the change runs of that frame are found consecutively.

+Empty frames are encoded as 4 bytes set to 0, representing zero change runs are found in that frame.

 ### How to use